U.S. News Rankings

 |Ranking score and category|

-Located between Boston and Providence, R.I., Wheaton College can be found in the town of Norton, Mass.
-Originally founded in 1834 as a female seminary, it became a women’s college in 1912 and finally began admitting men in 1988.
-Students admitted to the college have the opportunity to select from about 40 majors and more than 70 student-run clubs and organizations.
-Academically, students are required to complete “connections,” a series of linked courses that approaches a subject matter from different perspectives and disciplines, giving the student a broad, wide-ranging view of knowledge.
+Located between Boston and Providence, Rhode Island, Wheaton College can be found in the town of Norton, Massachusetts.
+Originally founded in 1834 as a female seminary, it became a women's college in 1912 and finally began admitting men in 1988.
+Students admitted to the college have the opportunity to select from about 40 majors and more than 100 student-run clubs and organizations.
+Academically, students are required to complete "connections," a series of linked courses that approaches a subject matter from different perspectives and disciplines, giving the student a broad, wide-ranging view of knowledge.
 As a residential college, Wheaton requires most students to live on campus, although off-campus housing can be arranged if needed.
 Students can choose to live in traditional residence houses or themed houses, which place students with like interests in the same living area.
-Known as the Lyons, Wheaton College is a member of the New England Women’s and Men’s Athletic Conference in the NCAA Division III, and the college fields 21 intercollegiate teams for men and women.
+Known as the Lyons, Wheaton College sports teams compete in the New England Women's and Men's Athletic Conference in the NCAA Division III, and the college fields 21 intercollegiate teams for men and women.

-Students looking to extend their educational experience have the opportunity to cross-register at Brown University or at nine other local colleges in the Southeastern Association for Cooperation in Higher Education in Massachusetts for courses not covered in the Wheaton curriculum.
+Students looking to extend their educational experience have the opportunity to cross-register at Brown University or at eight other local colleges in the Southeastern Association for Cooperation in Higher Education in Massachusetts for courses not covered in the Wheaton curriculum.
 The honor code is an important feature of Wheaton College, and all students are required to practice it during their college career.
 As part of the code, most tests and exams are not proctored and students are often permitted to complete the exam away from the testing location.
 Freshmen admitted to the college are required to complete the First Year Seminar program, which gives students the opportunity to learn in small classes through reading and regular discussion.
-Notable alumni of the college include National Medal of Science winner Dr. Mary Ellen Avery, former New Jersey Governor and former EPA Director Christie Todd Whitman, and Oscar-nominated actress Catherine Keener.
+Notable alumni of the college include National Medal of Science winner Dr. Mary Ellen Avery; Christie Todd Whitman, former governor of New Jersey and former EPA director; and Oscar-nominated actress Catherine Keener.